Bio

 This project responds to the event of disaster; more specifically, the contamination of the Rio Doce valley and the disruption of its cycles after the failure of an iron ore mine's tailings dam in 2015, in Minas Gerais, Brazil.
 The damages initiated by the rupture took and still take many forms, extending over vast stretches of time and space.
 The engagements with the reverberations of this man-made catastrophe have been mediated by different understandings of justice, as the company responsible for managing the mine has been executing a complex and multi-layered reparations plan all over the valley as a part of a conduct adjustment agreement.

-This proposal works under a different framing of justice, informed by its connection to the notion of responsibility as laid out by the philosopher Jacques Derrida in his writings on hauntology.
-From the initial hauntological approach this project manipulates and questions associated concepts such as response-ability, entanglement, ongoingness, contamination, co-constitution, purity and complexity, drawing from several theoretical sources, and proposes life-affirming site for the circulation of materials, people and knowledge, against the threat of premature death posed by the extractive economy.
-That happens through two main interventions interventions: spanning the entire river valley, the Line of Gift is a system for the movement of people that is executed through the appropriation of the existing extractive infrastructure, especially the Vitória-Minas railway.
+This proposal works under a different framing of justice, informed by the notion of responsibility as laid out by the philosopher Jacques Derrida in his writings on hauntology.
+From the initial hauntological approach this project manipulates and questions associated concepts such as response-ability, entanglement, ongoingness, contamination, co-constitution, purity and complexity, drawing from several theoretical sources, and proposes life-affirming sites for the circulation of materials, people and knowledge, against the threat of premature death posed by the extractive economy.
+That happens through two main interventions: spanning the entire river valley, the Line of Gift is a system for the movement of people that is executed through the appropriation of the existing extractive infrastructure, especially the Vitória-Minas railway.
 Simultaneously, a smaller node at the town of Rio Doce associates community-based productive activities to the fabrication of geopolymer concrete building elements using iron ore tailings as fillers.
 The continued production of this material is guaranteed through the supply of tailings from several soon-to-be-deactivated dams following a national resolution passed in 2019.

 Link to complete thesis︎︎︎